What is autism?

 Social Interaction

-- May not respond to eye contact or smile
+- May not respond to eye contact or smiles

 - Avoids eye contact

-- Treats others as if they were items
+- Treats others as if they were objects

 Behavior